icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/proxy.md

 ## String syntax

 Ice uses its own syntax for proxy strings, while IceRPC uses URIs for service addresses.
-The identities in proxy strings are mapped to absolute path as described in [Ice identity](ice-identity).
+The object identity in a proxy string is mapped to an absolute path in the service address URI as described in [Ice identity](ice-identity).

 Here are a few examples: